andigan/axis-draggable/README.md

-A jquery draggable implementation to keep the draggable element on the x or y axis.
+A simple jquery draggable implementation to keep the draggable element on the x or y axis.